codewithmyway/googlemap/README.md

-#this code for find the point is inside circle or not
+#this code for tranit function vehicle move smoothly.
 #it also include the map marker icon change to any image/svg/gif to point the marker